Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: (Twisted) Endoscopy theory

 \subsection{Acknowledgements}

 I would like to thank Linus Hamann for his interest in this project and helpful discussions, and for teaching me the theory of local shtuka spaces.
-I am grateful to my Ph.D. advisor Wei Zhang for careful reading of an early draft and many valuable suggestions, and also to Xu Shen for comments and discussions.
-Special thanks go to Rui Chen and Jialiang Zou for discussions concerning the local Langlands correspondence for even orthogonal groups, and Shengkai Mao for pointing out the results on affineness of partial minimal compactifications of Igusa varieties in his thesis.
+I am grateful to my Ph.D. advisor Wei Zhang for carefully reading an early draft and for many valuable suggestions, and also to David Hansen, Si Ying Lee, and Xu Shen for comments and discussions.
+Special thanks go to Rui Chen and Jialiang Zou for discussions concerning the local Langlands correspondence for even orthogonal groups, and to Shengkai Mao for pointing out the results on the affineness of partial minimal compactifications of Igusa varieties in his thesis.
 I also benefited from discussions with Weixiao Lu, Yu Luo, and Sian Nie.
+Finally, I thank the anonymous referee for a careful reading of the manuscript and for many helpful comments and suggestions.

 \textsc{Hao Peng}\\ Department of Mathematics, Massachusetts Institute of Technology, Cambridge, MA 02139, USA\\ \textit{Email}: \texttt{hao\_peng@mit.edu}